 Except as otherwise provided by law, criminal attempt to commit a Colorado level 1 drug felony is a level 2 drug felony; criminal attempt to commit a Colorado level 2 drug felony is a level 3 drug felony; criminal attempt to commit a Colorado level 3 drug felony is a level 4 drug felony; and criminal attempt to commit a Colorado level 4 drug felony is a level 4 drug felony.2

 For more information on specific drug felony sentencing, please see our articles on specific Colorado felony drug crimes.

-Criminal attempt to commit any other misdemeanor is a Colorado class 3 misdemeanor.6 The base penalty is:
+Criminal attempt to commit a class 1 misdemeanor or a class 2 misdemeanor is a class 2 misdemeanor.5 The base penalty for a class 2 misdemeanor is: